Q&A Webcast Episode: 19 February 2012

 Question 1: Judging Religions as Better and Worse (2:29)

-Are some religions better than others?
+Question: Are some religions better than others?
 Do certain religions encourage rationality more than others?
 Do some promote better moral systems than others?
 I am curious both about different forms of Christianity (Catholic, Protestant, Unitarian, Mormon, etc.), as well as other religions (Judaism, Islam, Hinduism, Buddhism, Baha'i, etc.).
 Should rational atheists respect followers of certain religions more than others?

-My Answer, In Brief: Religions are better or worse in their core doctrines and in their effects on a culture.
+Answer, In Brief: Religions are better or worse in their core doctrines and in their effects on a culture.
 However, due to the complexity of religions – not merely as ideologies but also as a cultural movements – they can't be easily judged as better or worse.
 Also, just because a person claims to be an adherent of a given religion doesn't tell much about what he believes or practices, nor whether they are honest.

-Tags: Atheism, Christianity, Islam, Judaism, Religion
+Tags: Atheism, Christianity, Compartmentalization, Islam, Judaism, Religion

 Listen or Download